syncfusion-content/windowsforms-docs/WindowsForms/Syntax-Editor/Editing.md

 ## New line styles

 The [EditControl](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Edit.EditControl.html) allows you to specify a end of line style, or get the currently used end of line style in the text.
-The [SetNewLineStyle](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Edit.EditControl.html#Syncfusion_Windows_Forms_Edit_EditControl_SetNewLineStyle_Syncfusion_IO_NewLineStyle_) method sets the current end of line style in the `EditControl` The `SetNewLineStyle` method accepts values from the [NewLineStyle](https://help.syncfusion.com/cr/windowsforms/Syncfusion.IO.NewLineStyle.html) enumerator which has values like `Windows`, `Mac`, `Unix`, and `Control`.
+The [SetNewLineStyle](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Edit.EditControl.html#Syncfusion_Windows_Forms_Edit_EditControl_SetNewLineStyle_Syncfusion_IO_NewLineStyle_) method sets the current end of line style in the `EditControl`.
+The `SetNewLineStyle` method accepts values from the [NewLineStyle](https://help.syncfusion.com/cr/windowsforms/Syncfusion.IO.NewLineStyle.html) enumerator which has values like `Windows`, `Mac`, `Unix`, and `Control`.
 Similarly, the [GetNewLineStyle](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Edit.EditControl.html#Syncfusion_Windows_Forms_Edit_EditControl_GetNewLineStyle) method returns a `NewLineStyle` enumerator value which indicates the currently used end of line style in the `EditControl`.

 ### Changing the ​default end of line style